 “She’s okay.
 Sam knows how to handle herself out there.
 She taught me everything I know and I’m twice her age!
 We have to stay positive.
 It’s a good sign that she was able to send a distress signal.”
 Fiona’s red-rimmed eyes welled up with tears.
 She was thinking about Ryder, about how he didn’t ask for help, couldn’t ask for help, how he would never ask for help again.

 “Hmm.”
 Fiona smiled and took a moment to reflect.
 “Sam was probably around seven when Dottie got spayed and had to wear the cone of shame.
 All dogs look sad when they wear it, but Dottie?
-She was so miserable and she wasn’t shy about telling everyone either with all her whimpering and whining.
-Well, no less than fifteen minutes after we ran into her, Sam had run home and come back to give me her little umbrella.
-She said she didn’t want Dottie getting sprayed again because it looked like it might start raining.
-She said she didn’t like getting wet too much either, but that Dottie needed the umbrella more.”
+She was so miserable and she wasn’t shy about telling everyone either, with all her whimpering and whining.
+Well, we run into Sam and guess what she does?
+Fifteen minutes later, she comes running up to us with her little umbrella, saying that she didn’t want Dottie getting sprayed again because it looked like it might start raining.
+She said she didn’t like getting wet too much either but that Dottie needed the umbrella more.”

 Lorne chuckled, but the smile disappeared from his face quickly as his gaze wandered over to the window facing Black Mountain.